 Ditch single-use plastic water bottles

 Chances are you’ve got a water bottle (or ten) rolling around your house.
 Do the planet a favor and use it instead of disposable plastic bottles of water.
-Sure, the disposables are convenient, but using reusable bottles is a kindness to the planet—and your wallet will thank you too.
-Check out lots more ways you and your kids can help save the planet in five minutes or less.
+Sure, the disposables are convenient, but using reusable bottles is a random act of kindness for the planet—and your wallet will thank you too.

 Save a seal and snip the plastic rings on packs of cans